abdushakoor12/sawal/README.md

 ### TODOs
-- [ ] Choose from available models at open router
 - [ ] Improve UI
 - [ ] Add support for openai, deepseek without open router
 - [ ] Go into history of chats